marks530/ms3_project/README.md

 >"Build a MongoDB-backed Flask project for a web application that allows Users to store and manipulate data records on a cloud-based host"

-It was necessary also to create a scalable application, capable efficiently of handling growing numbers of Users and their input on the database.
+The database can be customised for each company that uses it with controlled acces for different groups

 [MongoDB Atlas](https://www.mongodb.com/cloud/atlas) was a ideal for this purpose as it is a non-relational document-oriented database program.

-The database contains two collections
+This database contains two collections

 * **Users**: contains the Username and a Password ([Hashed](https://werkzeug.palletsprojects.com/en/1.0.x/utils/)

 * **serviceReports**: containing all the data with the following fields Customer Name, Engineer Name, Date, Machine Type, Fault Deacription, Action Taken and Parts Used.
 The last field shows unresolved service calls and marks them urgent